openstax/napkin-notes/reedstrm/problem-domain--coordinated-legacy-publish.md

 The extensions needed to trace this involve using the `stateid` field in the `modules` metadata table.
-This links to `modulestates` which currently have on meaninful value "current".
+This links to `modulestates` which currently have on meaningful value "current".
+Legacy only uses a single `stateid` "1" internally, which RhaptosModuleStorage calls "submitted".
+The `statename` in `modulestates` is "current".
 We need to extend that with states for each step of publication, and transition them with code in archive/publish ran from triggers.
 We need to make sure to include terminal "error" states as well.

 ### Solution W: Manual

-**tl;dr** Put the reponsiblity for cooking of zope (/legacy) published content on the author(s) by having them invoke the cooking manually after publication.
+**tl;dr** Put the responsibility for cooking of zope (/legacy) published content on the author(s) by having them invoke the cooking manually after publication.

 After a publication has been made, the author (or publishing user) can select